-5.6 Prepare the bonding agent described in Section 4.5 according to the manufacturer's instructions.
-The consistency of the bonding material shall be such as to allow it to flow freely between the aggregate particles.
+6.6 Prepare the bonding agent described in Section 5.5 according to the manufacturer's instructions.
+The consistency of the bonding agent shall be such as to allow it to flow freely between the aggregate particles.

-5.7 Fill the prepared mold just to overflowing with the bonding material.
-Place a metal cradle described in Section 3.2.1 on the plastic epoxy and work it back and forth to distribute the epoxy and force out the excess.
-Place some kind of mass (about 2 kg) (5 lbs. in weight) on the cradle to keep it in place until the epoxy hardens (NOTE 2).
+6.7 Fill the prepared mold just to overflowing with the bonding agent.
+Place a metal cradle described in Section 4.2.1 on the plastic binding agent and work it back and forth to distribute the bonding agent and force out the excess.
+Place some kind of mass (about 2 kg) (5 pounds in weight) on the cradle to keep it in place until the bonding agent hardens (NOTE 2).

-NOTE 2- If a thick epoxy-based mixture is used, (as described on supplementary notes at end of this test method), it is not necessary to use sand (Section 5.4) or a metal cradle (Section 5.7).
+NOTE 2- If a thick polyester resin bonding agent is used, (as described in Appendix A), it is not necessary to use sand (Section 6.4) or a metal cradle (Section 6.7).

-5.8 When the bonding material has cured properly (2 to 4 hours) remove the specimen from the mold.
+6.8 When the bonding agent has cured properly (2 hours to 4 hours) remove the specimen from the mold.

-5.9 Brush the sand from the face of the specimen.
+6.9 Brush the sand from the face of the specimen.
 If necessary, use a pointed instrument to pick out any epoxy that has gotten on the surface of the aggregate pieces.

-6. ACCELERATED POLISH TEST PROCEDURE
+7. ACCELERATED POLISH TEST PROCEDURE

-6.1 Determine the original friction number of the prepared test specimens and control specimens by following the procedure outlined in Sections 8.1 and 8.2 of AASHTO T-278, as modified by Section 3.3.4.
+7.1 Determine the original friction number (PV-i) of the prepared test specimens and control specimens by following the procedure outlined in Sections 8.1 and 8.2 of AASHTO T 278, as modified by Section 4.3.4.
 Average the readings from the final four swings and record this average as the original friction number.

-6.1.1 An arrow shall be marked on the bottom of each specimen with a diamond pencil to indicate the direction of placement in the testing machine.
+7.1.1 An arrow shall be marked on the bottom of each specimen with a diamond pencil to indicate the direction of placement in the testing machine.
 This is done so that the sample can be run in the machine and tested on the British Pendulum Tester in the same direction each time.

-6.2 Fourteen specimens shall be clamped around the periphery of the specimen wheel, using an O-ring near the edge of the specimens, to form a continuous strip of particles on which the pneumatic-tired wheel shall ride freely without bumping or slipping.
+7.2 Fourteen specimens shall be clamped around the periphery of the specimen wheel, using an O-ring near the edge of the specimens, to form a continuous strip of particles on which the pneumatic-tired wheel shall ride freely without bumping or slipping.
 The O-ring provides a tight fit for the specimens when the retaining rim of the specimen wheel is clamped into place.
 If the specimens move during the test they may break in half (NOTE 3).